telerik/maui-docs/installation/mac/system-requirements.md

 # System Requirements for macOS

 >note Telerik .NET MAUI 3.2.0 supports .NET 7.0.
 >note Telerik .NET MAUI 7.1.0 version supports .NET 9.0 Preview 6.
 For creating a project targeting a .NET 9 Preview, you need to use a Visual Studio 2022 Preview.

+>important As of 2024 Q4 (November), Telerik .NET MAUI ends the support for .NET 7.
+Migrate your apps to .NET 8.

 To develop applications with Telerik UI for .NET MAUI on macOS, you need to install specific development tools.